osquery/foundation/docs/office-hours/20190820_meeting_notes.md

 Do we want to thank people, who are contributing hours?
 (Facebook, and Trail of Bits)

 These will have different answers.
 We may want to make a manual list on Github to thank some of the topline people.
-We expect to keep evovling.
+We expect to keep evolving.

 ### ReadTheDocs ads